 At Château de Claribès the vineyards surround the house and wineries, so the grapes arrive and start the conversion process within minutes of being picked.

-White wine is made from our half hectare vineyard of Sauvignon Blanc grapes.
-These grapes produce a superb fresh, clean, dry white wine.
+The white wine is made from our hectare of Sauvignon Blanc grapes.
+These grapes produce our superb fresh, clean & dry Bordeaux Blanc Sec.

 The grapes for our white and rosé wines are harvested by hand in the cool early morning air and kept at a steady low temperature during fermentation.
-This helps to capture and retain the delicate natural flavours and aromas.
+This captures and retains the delicate natural flavours and aromas.

 In years of good quality natural yeast, we allow the fermentation to begin naturally.
 We carry out a natural secondary fermentation on the red wines, converting malic acid into lactic acid, which gives the wines a full, rounded feel in the mouth.